Improved Kelbg Potentials for $Z>1$ and Application to Carbon Plasmas: Quantum Statistical Potentials

 \section{Quantum Statistical Potentials}

 Jones and Murillo\cite{murillojones} reviewed in detail the derivation of various forms of the quantum statistical potentials, and recently Bonitz {\em et al.} published a full review of the Kelbg and improved Kelbg interaction potential that we focus on in this study.\cite{bonitz2023gunter} Here, we give a brief overview of the quantum statistical potential (QSP) approach and how potentials are derived from the quantum pair density matrix.
 We also discuss assumptions involved in the application of the QSPs.
 In general, the QSP approach trades the accuracy of the fully quantum treatment for a pair potential that is modified by two-body quantum physics that can be employed in classical molecular dynamics (MD) simulations.
-The QSPs can also be used in classical Monte Carlo (MC) and hypernetted-chain approaches, and thusly can offer a substantially more efficient means of computing the thermodynamic properties of a plasma in regions where the necessary approximations are valid (in general, for fully ionized systems in which the electron density is low enough to avoid the need for explicit inclusion of three-body or higher quantum correlations.)
+The QSPs can also be used in classical Monte Carlo (MC) and integral equation theoretical approaches, such as hypernetted chain, thusly offering a substantially more efficient means of computing the thermodynamic properties of a plasma in regions where the necessary approximations are valid (in general, for fully ionized systems in which the electron density is low enough to avoid the need for explicit inclusion of three-body or higher quantum correlations.)

 Starting from the definition of the partition function, $Z\equiv \mathrm{Tr}(\hat{\rho})$, where $\hat{\rho}=e^{-\beta\hat{H}}$ and $\beta = 1/{k_BT}$,\cite{feynman53,feynman72} the density matrix can be written as a function of the coordinates of all particles in the system, $\mathbf{R}$,